 Front Range Number Theory Day

 We strive to have a conference environment where everyone feels welcome and comfortable.
-CU's policy on discrimination and harassment can be found here.
+CSU's policy on discrimination and harassment can be found here.
 Participants are encouraged to speak with any of the organizers or file a complaint if anyone is in violation of this policy.